apacheignite/documentation/deployment/mesos-deployment.md

   ]
 }
 [/block]
 5. Open Mesos console at `http://<master-ip>:5050`.
-If everything works OK then tasks with name like `Ignite node N` should have state `RUNNING`.
+If everything works OK, then tasks with name like `Ignite node N` should have state `RUNNING`.
 In this example N=4.
 See example `marathon.json` file - "IGNITE_NODE_COUNT": "4"
 [block:image]
 {
   "images": [